Philosophy of sport: Contemporary philosophy of sport

-The resurgence of interest in philosophy of sport was marked by Yale philosopher Paul Weiss' book publication Sport: A Philosophical Inquiry (1969), considered the first book-length text in philosophy of sport.
-In it, Weiss explains the dearth of work in philosophy of sport as a reflection of academic elitism.
-Sport was always considered vulgar or common, according to Weiss.
+The resurgence of interest in philosophy of sport was marked by Yale philosopher Paul Weiss' publishing of the book Sport: A Philosophical Inquiry (1969), considered to be the first book-length text relating to the concept of philosophy of sport.
+In it, Weiss explains the lack of published work in philosophy of sport as a reflection of academic elitism.
+Sport was always considered vulgar or common in academic spaces, according to Weiss.